Terres Neuves tram stop

 Terres Neuves tram stop is a tram stop on line C of the Tramway de Bordeaux.
 It is located near Boulevard Jean-Jacques Bosc in the commune of Bègles.
 The stop opened on 27 February 2008, when Line C was extended south from ', and was the southern terminus of Line C until a further extension to ' opened in March 2015.
 The stop is operated by Transports Bordeaux Métropole.

-For most of the day on Mondays to Fridays, trams run at least every five minutes in both directions.
-Services run less frequently in the early morning, late evenings, weekends and public holidays.
+For most of the day from Mondays to Fridays, trams run at least every five minutes in both directions.
+Services run less frequently in the early morning, late evenings, weekends, and public holidays.